chainer/chainermn/examples/dcgan/README.md

 # DCGAN

-This is an example implementation of DCGAN (https://arxiv.org/abs/1511.06434) trained with multi-GPU using `chainermn`.
+This is an example implementation of DCGAN (https://arxiv.org/abs/1511.06434) trained on multi-GPU using `chainermn`.

 This code uses Cifar-10 dataset by default.
 You can use your own dataset by specifying `--dataset` argument to the directory consisting of image files for training.